GaloisInc/saw-script/doc/manual/manual.md

 Sat: [x = 0]
 ~~~~

-In addition to these, the `boolector`, `cvc4`, `cvc5`, `mathsat`, and `yices`
+In addition to these, the `bitwuzal`, `boolector`, `cvc4`, `cvc5`, `mathsat`,
-provers are available.
-The internal decision procedure `rme`, short for
+and `yices` provers are available.
+The internal decision procedure `rme`, short
-Reed-Muller Expansion, is an automated prover that works particularly
+for Reed-Muller Expansion, is an automated prover that works particularly well
-well on the Galois field operations that show up, for example, in AES.
+on the Galois field operations that show up, for example, in AES.

 In more complex cases, some pre-processing can be helpful or necessary
 before handing the problem off to an automated prover.
 The